-Metallurgist in WA gets 2.5 years for faking tests on sub parts
+Metallurgist gets 2.5 years for faking tests on sub parts

 There was no allegation that any submarine hulls failed.
 But authorities said the Navy has spent nearly $14 million, including 50,000 hours of engineering work, to assess the parts and risk to the 30 submarines affected.
 The Navy says it will incur further costs as it continues monitoring the subs.

-Thomas’ conduct came to light in 2017, when a metallurgist being groomed to replace her noticed suspicious test results and alerted their company, Kansas City-based Bradken, which acquired the foundry in 2008.
+Thomas’ conduct came to light in 2017, when a metallurgist being groomed to replace her noticed suspicious test results and alerted their company, Kansas City-based Bradken Inc., which acquired the foundry in 2008.

 Bradken fired Thomas and initially disclosed its findings to the Navy, but the company then wrongfully suggested that the discrepancies were not the result of fraud.
 That hindered the Navy’s investigation into the scope of the problem as well as its efforts to remediate the risks to its sailors, prosecutors said.